Techtonica/curriculum/project-example/week-7/weather-forecast/README.md

 npm start
 ```

-Navigate to `http://localhost:3000/` and enter the city name.
+- Navigate to http://localhost:3000/ and enter the city name.
 You will get the one day weather forecast of the city

 ![screenshot](./weather.png)

 Note:
 Server runs on http://localhost:5000 and client on http://localhost:3000

+### Technologies used
+- Nodejs
+- ExpressJs
+- React

 ### Resource
 - [How to easily manipulate URL search parameters in JavaScript](https://felixgerschau.com/js-manipulate-url-search-params/)